 Figure out what works for you for keeping up on your spiritual life.
 Even if it is just sitting on the porch or in yard reading the Bible for a short period of time.
 Sometimes the best way is to include the littles.
 Any time devoted to His word whether it is reading, listening or discussing is better than never or almost never.
 There were times I felt like I barely got anything done but there were attempts and I counted it all joy because there are endless possibilities for this and it builds character.
 If you have to put a little one in a stroller, high chair, swing or any other thing to help, there is nothing wrong with it.
 They can play or have snacks when safe and you can sit right near them and still interact.
 I have done similar and it helped tremendously.
 If you are going for a walk you could play a podcast, audio Bible or whatever else not very loud but from a device you could listen to and without earbuds if wanted.

 There are so many things can do.
 Get creative.
 Make it a priority.
 I used to get told by many other moms they could never find the time like I seemed to.
 Honestly some of what they would say was rude, insulting and condescending.
 At times it annoyed me but I knew I was trying to be more like Mary than a Martha as well.
+I am not always successful but I strive to have good balance between those two types.
 I chose to make important things to me a priority.
 I got better with things as time went on.
-Even if it was only little blips here and there at least there was effort being put it.
+Even if it was only little blips here and there at least there was effort being put in.
 I believe choosing to make certain things a priority is such a good thing and the fruit that comes from it is wonderful.
 Sometimes I take steps backwards, boy can I but the effort is there.